 For an employee selling his services under a contract of employment, the option of setting off expenses is not available.
 Expenses such travel costs are not generally allowable against his or her tax liability.

-In order to take advantage of the expense offset, as well as to benefit from limited liability for their work, many sole traders or contractors have formed service companies.
+To take advantage of the expense offset and benefit from limited liability for their work, many sole traders or contractors have formed service companies.
 As a director and shareholder, the contractor can offset business expenses and then choose whether to draw money from the company as employment income or dividends to reduce his tax liability.

 This device has been used at all commercial levels, particularly in the IT sector.

 IR35 - Intermediaries legislation

 IR35 is the tax and National Insurance contributions law that may apply if you're working as a contractor through an intermediary company.
 It aims to make sure that you pay the same amount of tax as if you had been directly employed.

 IR35 provides that anyone using a limited company intermediary for his contract work, (we will call him or her a consultant from now), who fails the "self-employed" test is now deemed to be in "disguised employment" and will no longer be able to take advantage of the tax regime available to a business.
 Accordingly, he or she (or the business) will have to pay income tax and National Insurance contributions on the money he has received from the company (less certain small allowable expenses).